codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/SCRIPT.md

 ### 🔹 Slide 6–8: Challenge Summary

 **“Now Let’s talk results.
-I will give a quick rundown of the challenges I managed to solve.
+I will give a quick rundown of the challenges I managed to solve and highlights of how I solved them:**
-I solved 24 major challenges.
-A few highlights:**

 - **AI Solutions Portal**: IDOR via URL tampering.
 - **CorpDocs**: Exposed admin panel via directory brute-forcing.
 - **ResetRealm**: Predicted password reset tokens due to poor entropy.
 - **ScriptServe**: Insecure file preview leaked sensitive data.
 - **Transfer Us**: A critical race condition allowed double transfer of funds.

 **Others like Pennies, Royalties, and The Puppetior showed how weak business logic can be just as dangerous as technical flaws.”**